JackiePease/spscontroller/README.md

 - 1 x [STEMMA QT / Qwiic JST SH 4-pin Cable - 100mm Long](https://thepihut.com/products/stemma-qt-qwiic-jst-sh-4-pin-cable-100mm-long) to attach the breakout boards to the ESP32
 - Projector and micro HDMI to projector HDMI cable
 - Loudspeaker and 3.5" audio jack connector

+NOTE: INCOMPLETE - I will add some details of html etc. on Raspiub.com/